Northeast Conference on Science and Skepticism

-The Northeast Conference on Science and Skepticism (NECSS, pronounced as "nexus") is a four-day conference focusing on science and skepticism founded in 2009 and held annually in New York City.
+The Northeast Conference on Science and Skepticism (NECSS, pronounced as "nexus") was a four-day conference focusing on science and skepticism founded in 2009 and held annually in New York City until 2022.
 NECSS is jointly run by the New York City Skeptics (NYCS) and the New England Skeptical Society (NESS).
 The Society for Science-Based Medicine joined as a full sponsor of the conference in 2015.
 As of 2016, attendance was estimated at approximately 500 people.

 Beginnings

 The New York City Skeptics wanted to have a skeptical conference and invited magician James Randi to speak at their one-year anniversary.
 After the lecture attracted over 400 attendees, the group determined that there would be enough interest to hold a scientific skepticism conference in the area.
 The NYCS and NESS organizations discussed combining to form NECSS.
 The conference started in 2009 as a one-day event, with popular science writer Carl Zimmer as the keynote speaker.
 The conference expanded to include Skeptics in the Pub events, fundraising dinners, separately ticketed workshops and live-podcast recordings.

 According to Steven Novella and Evan Bernstein, the NESS was asked to speak for the New York City Skeptics, September 12, 2009.
 The resulting lecture was a tribute to colleague Perry DeAngelis (died 2007), held near the August anniversary of his birth and death.
 NECSS organizers moved the conference to April and the SGU cast continued the tradition of celebrating DeAngelis's life each year at NECSS.

 New York City Skeptic's co-founder Jamy Ian Swiss wrote that the conference was created to address a need for a regional skeptic conference in the Northeast.
 The first evening in 2009 sold out with 400 attendees, with Swiss stating that organizers turned people away.

 We have always conceived of NECSS as a broad-based conference with room for everyone who is interested in skepticism, science and critical thought.
 And I think our content has reflected that.
 We have had content that is... science, "bigfoot skepticism", religion, women's issues...
 We have had a broad range of topics addressed and we are going to try to keep doing that.
 It's in our conference's name, 'science and skepticism'.
 So it is something we are very much aware of, it is a skeptics' conference, but it is very much also a science conference.